 Is it cruel to bathe cats?

-Bathing cats become cruel when it is done too many times and unnecessarely.
-Cats are stressing easily and it is not good for them to be constantly terrified.
-Bathe a cat only when strictly necessary.
+Bathing cats become cruel when it is done too many times and unnecessarily.
+Cats are stressed easily, and it is not suitable for them to be constantly terrified.
+Therefore, bathe a cat only when strictly necessary.